About Chartered Member (Chartered MCIPD)

 Use of a professional designation and letters after your name, Chartered MCIPD.

-About Chartered Member criteria
+Requirements for Chartered Member

 To be awarded Chartered Member you need to demonstrate consistent, sustained performance against timescales of at least 12-18 months.
 You will have evidence across a wide range of examples to demonstrate your experience against band 2 of CIPD’s Profession Map.